Ivan4n09/html-page/README.md

 2. Went on my Github and checked if everything went right.
 3. Wrote readme.
 4. Added script and function into html
+5. Added a button and gave it a function to display an alert